ioanungurean/forge-react-app/README.md

 # Forge React App
-React starter using Webpack 4 with a highly scalable architecture and a [production build 3 times smaller](#production-build-size) than [Create React App](https://github.com/facebook/create-react-app)
+Forge React App: React starter that uses TypeScript or ECMAScript bundled with Webpack 4 that has a highly scalable folder structure and a [production build 5 times smaller](#production-build-size) than [Create React App](https://github.com/facebook/create-react-app)

 Create React apps with no initial build configuration.
 * [Creating an App](#creating-an-app) – How to create a new app.